 - Take the time to develop a plan to reconnect with one another.

-If after all of this you don’t desire or your mate doesn’t appear to want to strengthen the relationship then cut your loses and move on.
+If, after all of this, you don’t desire or your mate doesn’t appear to want to strengthen the relationship, then cut your losses and move on.
 Avoiding the end of a relationship is never beneficial for either person, so even though the thought of being alone may frighten you, I would hope that your fear of missing out on true love would be greater!